 Click committee members' names below to access their bios:

-Executive Director, José Limón Foundation
+José Limón Dance Foundation

 Juan José Escalante joined the José Limón Dance Foundation in 2013 as Development Director and came to the organization with an impressive nonprofit management background from New York City Ballet, where he worked as an associate director of finance and Miami City Ballet as the development manager and human resources director, and Ballet Florida, where he served as Executive Director from 2001 to 2004.
 He also led the Orlando Ballet from 2009 to 2011 as their Executive Director.
-Mr. Escalante holds a Bachelor’s Degree in Business Administration and a Masters Degree in Global Management.
-He has chaired the national committee for small and medium companies for DanceUSA, and the Cultural Executive’s Committee for the Palm Beach County Cultural Council.
-Mr. Escalante was appointed Executive Director of the José Limón Dance Foundation on January 1st, 2014 and currently serves on the Advisory Board of Dance NYC.
+Mr. Escalante holds a Bachelor’s Degree in Business Administration and a Master's Degree in Global Management.
+He has chaired the national committee for small and medium companies for Dance/USA, and the Cultural Executive’s Committee for the Palm Beach County Cultural Council.
+Mr. Escalante was appointed Executive Director of the José Limón Dance Foundation on January 1st, 2014, and currently serves on the Board of Dance/NYC.

-Manager of Strategic Partnerships, Kupferberg Center for the Arts
+Julia del Palacio, Director of Strategic Partnerships, Kupferberg Center for the Arts

 Julia Del Palacio was born and raised in Mexico City.
 She studied a BA in history, at the same time that she trained as a folk dancer of music from the state of Veracruz.
 Julia moved to New York City in 2005 to pursue a Master’s Degree and then a Doctorate in history from Columbia University.
 Her interest in dance and her specialization in the artistic practices, cultural policies, and musical traditions of Mexico, led her to seek work in arts administration after she graduated from Columbia in 2015.
 Julia now works for Kupferberg Center for the Arts (KCA) in Queens College-City University of New York, as Manager of Strategic Partnerships.
 She reports directly to the Executive Director and is involved in programming, fundraising, and community outreach.
 As part of her portfolio, Julia provides logistical and administrative support to the CUNY Dance Initiative – a residency program that offers subsidized rehearsal and performance spaces on CUNY campuses to NYC-based dance companies.
 Julia is also the co-founder and director of the traditional music and dance project Radio Jarocho, a collective that promotes and preserves the son jarocho tradition from Veracruz, Mexico, on the US east coast.
 Julia lives in Ridgewood, Queens, with her husband and baby girl.

-Artistic Director, Sydnie L. Mosley Dances
+Sydnie L. Mosley, Artistic Director, Sydnie L. Mosley Dances

 Sydnie L. Mosley is an artist-activist and educator who produces experiential dance works with her all-women company SLMDances.
 Through her choreographic work, the company works in communities to organize for gender and racial justice.
 Her evening-length dances The Window Sex Project and BodyBusiness address sexual harassment in public spaces and the economics of NYC dance, respectively.
 In February 2017, Sydnie was recognized by NYC Mayor Bill de Blasio and First Lady Chirlane McCray for using her talents in dance to fuel social change.
 Other recognitions include: LMCC Creative Engagement Grant, The Field Leadership Fund, CUNY Dance Initiative, Dancing While Black Artist Fellowship, and The Performance Project @ University Settlement, Create Change Fellowship with The Laundromat Project, the Gibney Dance Institute for Community Action Training, and the inaugural Barnard Center for Research on Women Alumnae Fellow.
 She earned her MFA in Dance Choreography from the University of Iowa and earned her BA in Dance and Africana Studies from Barnard College at Columbia University.
 Sydnie is a part of the 2017 Bessie Award-winning cast of the skeleton architecture, the future of our worlds, curated by Eva Yaa Asantewaa.
 Sydnie danced with Christal Brown's INSPIRIT (2010-2013) and continues to appear as a guest artist for Brooklyn Ballet.
 An advocate for the field, Sydnie sits on the Advisory Committee to Dance/NYC.